-Some Sun, Big Waves for Oregon Coast
+UPDATED: Some Sun, Big Waves for Oregon Coast

 By Oregon Coast Beach Connection staff

-(Oregon Coast) – It looks like a fairly rainy and windy week for some of Whale Watch Week on the Oregon coast, with the central coast getting a bit more calm and sun than the north coast.
+(Oregon Coast) – UPDATED: to include corrected information on recent deaths.
+It looks like a fairly rainy and windy week for some of Whale Watch Week on the Oregon coast, with the central coast getting a bit more calm and sun than the north coast.
 Quite large waves are on the way, however, which could interfere with the ability to spot them, and a series of small craft warnings may keep the whale watch tours in harbor.

 Still, the recipe of big breakers and spots of sun by midweek should be reason enough for a trip to the beaches.

-Note: UPDATED: Some Sun, Big Waves for Oregon Coast - Warnings After 2 Deaths